assimilatereality/assimilatereality.github.io/_posts/2025-12-20-learn-from-chaos.md

 I've been in countless postmortems.
 The good ones accept that our understanding will always be partial.
 The bad ones create an illusion of complete understanding that makes the next incident more surprising.

 **Anticipating future developments** requires both frameworks working together.
 Reality perception helps project current trends forward.
 Fitness perception helps prepare for unexpected variations.
-The most effective organizations don't just prepare for predicted scenarios—they build adaptive capacity that can be deployed against unanticipated challenges.
+Effective organizations don't just prepare for predicted scenarios—they build adaptive capacity that can be deployed against unanticipated challenges.

 **Monitoring present conditions** is where the frameworks meet.
 What you choose to monitor reflects your reality perception—what you believe matters.
 But how you interpret those signals often uses fitness perception heuristics—pattern recognition that helps you quickly identify deviations.